buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

     /*
      * I declare a variable waves that lets me store an array of structs.
-     * This is what lets me gold all the waves anyone ever sends to me!
+     * This is what lets me hold all the waves anyone ever sends to me!
      */
     Wave[] waves;